syncfusion-content/wpf-docs/wpf/SfProgressBar/SfCircularProgressBar/Overview.md

 Segment splits the ProgressBar into multiple segments and indicates the progress.

 ### Custom angle
-Cstom angle shows the progress drawn to an specific angle for customized appearance.
+Custom angle shows the progress drawn to an specific angle for customized appearance.

 ### Segments
 Segment splits the ProgressBar into multiple segments and indicates the progress.